agu3rra/volpy/readme.md

 ![Picture of points ABC on triangular plane and orthogonal vector]()

 ### Step 3: From triangles and planes to a sum of volumes
-Given the plane equation, we can isolate z and obtain a `z=f(x,y)` function on top of which the double integral is applyed in order to calculate the volume beneath the triangular plane down until the plane perpendicular to the XY axis that passes by the lowest elevation coordinate (z) of the survey.
+Given the plane equation, we can isolate z and obtain a `z=f(x,y)` function on top of which the double integral is applied in order to calculate the volume beneath the triangular plane down until the plane perpendicular to the XY axis that passes by the lowest elevation coordinate (z) of the survey.
 ![Picture of mesh grid]()

 The volume of each individual triangle is obtained by the sum of 2 double integrals.
 So for a triangle with vertices ABC and its plane determined by `z=f(x,y)` the double integral limits for a single triangular area are determined as follows: